-Last Four Fiscal Years\
+Last Five Fiscal Years

 Annual money-weighted rates of return

-2017

-2016

-2015

-2014
+net of investment expense 2018 2017 2016 2015 2014

-OPEB Fund
+OPEB Fund 5.85% 11.83% 2.44% 3.44% 11.80%

-11.83%

-2.44%

-3.44%

-11.80%

-\ Governmental Accounting Standards Board Statement No. 68, Accounting and Financial Reporting for Pensions, requires the presentation of supplementary information for each of the 10 most recent years.
-However, until a full 10-year trend is compiled, the State will present information for the years for which the information is available.
+^{} Governmental Accounting Standards Board Statement No. 75, Accounting and Financial Reporting for Other Postemployment Benefits requires the presentation of supplementary information for each of the 10 most recent years.
+However, until a full 10-year trend is complied, the State will present information for the years for which the information is available.
+Information presented in the schedule has been determined as of this measurement date (one year before the most recent fiscal year end).